Political positions of Zohran Mamdani: Israel

 Mamdani is critical of Israel, condemning Israeli apartheid in 2023.
 He supports the Boycott, Divestment, and Sanctions (BDS) movement, and in 2023 introduced a state assembly bill named the "Not on our dime!: Ending New York Funding of Israeli Settler Violence Act".
 The bill prohibited registered charities from donating to organizations involved in Israel's illegal West Bank settlements.
 A later iteration of the bill added organizations lending support to war crimes in Gaza.
 The day after the October 7 attacks on Israel, Mamdani issued a statement to "mourn the hundreds of people killed across Israel and Palestine" and saying that the end of "occupation" and "apartheid" was the only path to peace.
-Mamdani has condemned the Hamas attacks as a "horrific war crime".

 In November 2023, Zohran joined Cynthia Nixon in a five day hunger strike outside of Washington DC in support of an immediate ceasefire and opposition to Biden's involvement in support of Israel's offensive in Gaza.
 He condemned Hamas and the attacks as a "horrific war crime", and criticized celebration of the killings at a rally by the New York City chapter of the DSA as "not befitting of a movement supporting universal human rights".
 He said that both Hamas and Israel should "put down their weapons".
 He continued local activism in 2024, holding an iftar for a ceasefire in Gaza during Ramadan.
 He was also arrested during a ceasefire demonstration.